 Me: OK, I may have just the thing… let me get the beets…

-? #sorrynotsorry.
-It’s been a while since a veggie cake happened, so figured it’s time to revive the trend and share something a little different…
+Haha #sorrynotsorry!
+It’s been a while since a veggie-inspired cake happened here, so figured it’s time to revive the trend and share something a little different…

 It’s just that, well, I love putting veggies into things if I can get away with it (there’s a whole section for that on the recipes page)… and I had just the thing to make a lovely pink cake in my pantry — beetroot powder.
 Plus beets and chocolate are yummy together… follow my logic?

 If you’re not a veggies-in-your-sweets kind of person, don’t sweat it — you can’t taste the beetroot in this at all.
-But you get all its lovely nutrition, and most importantly its beautiful natural pink hue.
-Way to beet the system, eh? ??
+But you get all its nutritious goodness, and most importantly its beautiful natural pink hue.
+Way to beet the system, huh? ;)

-Last but not least, as per usual, this recipe is for a tiny 5″ cake.
-See downloadable cake size guide below if you need help with sizing this cake up or down.
+Last but not least, as per usual, this raw vegan chocolate beet cheesecake recipe is for a tiny 5″ cake.
+See the downloadable cake size guide below the recipe if you need help with sizing this cake up or down.
 Also, if you need any tips to get comfortable with raw cake making, you may find Unconventional Treats handy for that.

 - 1 soft medjool date, pitted (skip if going fruit-free)